DV

 Strategy & risk

-NFLX tracks — with an income approach, while NFLY tracks Netflix (NFLX) using a covered call strategy.
+NFLX is a stock, while NFLY tracks Netflix (NFLX) with a covered call approach.

 Fund details